 Now that we understand wah pedals, let’s have a look at other effects that utilize variations in a signal's frequency response:

 Note that any effect that alters the tone of the signal will have some effect on the frequency response.
 That’s in the nature of changing any audio signal in any way.

 Modulation effects (chorus, vibrato, flanger, etc.) are effects that effectively produce modulation in the frequency response of the output signal.
 However, they do not actually achieve the effect through EQ.
-Phasers are special caveat to this, as we’ll discuss in a moment.
+Phasers are a special caveat to this, as we'll discuss in a moment.

 Envelope Filters Pedals